Threats In Computer Security

 9. Data loss or theft: Data loss or theft is the unauthorized access, use, or disclosure of confidential data.

-See also Clearing A Computer To Sell
+See also Online Computer Games To Play With Friends

 10. Reputational damage: Reputational damage is the loss of trust or respect that a company suffers as a result of its actions or failures.